telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Scrollbar Overlaps: OS X

-In Safari and Chrome browsers running on OS X, a scrollbar of an element below the Dialog popup may be displayed incorrectly over the Dialog popup.
-Resolve this issue by applying the CSS style demonstrated in the example to the scrollbar container below the Dialog.
+A scrollbar of an element below the Dialog popup might be displayed incorrectly over the Dialog popup in the Safari and Chrome browsers which run on OS X.

+**Solution**

+Apply the CSS style to the scrollbar container below the Dialog as demonstrated in the example below.

 ###### Example